ShangShungFoundation/tib_learn_app/README.md

 ### Description
 An online tool to learn tibetan, mostly classical.
 Divided into two main parts:

-	a) writing system and pronunciation (standard tibetan, common to classical and modern languages)
+1. writing system and pronunciation (standard tibetan, common to classical and modern languages)
-	b) presentation of the grammar of classical Tibetan - grammatical syllables and their function - illustrated and clarified by examples
+2. presentation of the grammar of classical Tibetan - grammatical syllables and their function - illustrated and clarified by examples.

-b) can have possible further ramifications:
+Can have possible further ramifications:
-	1) a platform for translators and translations from classical Tibetan
+	- a platform for translators and translations from classical Tibetan
-	2) a dictionary of quotations of classical Tibetan
+	- a dictionary of quotations of classical Tibetan

 ### Purpose
-Provide a tool for self learning of Tibetan pronunciation and classical tibetan grammar.
+* Provide a tool for self learning of Tibetan pronunciation and classical tibetan grammar.
-Provide additional materials for students of SSF Classical Tibetan courses work as a reference point for people learning to translate and working with translation
+* Provide additional materials for students of SSF Classical Tibetan courses.
+* Work as a reference point for people learning to translate and working with translation

 ### Who it’s for?
 Anyone interested